epomatti/aws-ec2-imagebuilder/README.md

 # EC2 Image Builder

-This project created all of the resources for an Image Builder Pipeline with a **Tailscale** installation.
+This project created all of the resources for an Image Builder Pipeline with a **Tailscale** subnet router installation.

+On top of subnet router [IP forwarding][3] settings, the image is also configured with Tailscale [performance best practices][4].

-To see this image in use check my other repository [epomatti/aws-rds-tailscale-vpn][2].
+To see this image in use, check my other repository [epomatti/aws-rds-tailscale-vpn][2].

 ## Setup